-Andrew Myers creates three-dimensional portraits screwing 8.000 10.000 screws at different depths in a plywood panel, then he paints over the head of each screw to improve the effect 3D.
+He creates three-dimensional portraits by screwing 8.000 to 10.000 screws at different depths into a plywood panel, then paints over the heads of each screw to enhance the 3D effect.

-She attended the Art Institute of Southern California (now known as Laguna College of Art and Design); no previous artistic training Myers was allowed under natural talent and his portfolio of work.
+attended the Art Institute of Southern California (now known as Laguna College of Art and Design); Without any prior artistic training, Myers was admitted based on his natural talent and portfolio of work.

-Many of his works are known nationally, but is probably most famous for his Ritratti 3D of screws.
-The interesting thing is that Myers is not based on any software during drilling screws, but follows his imagination.
+Many of his works are known nationally, but is probably most famous for his Portraits 3D of screws.
+The interesting thing is that Myers does not rely on any software when drilling screws, but follows his imagination.